Activities

 Can I submit supplementary materials—beyond what is explicitly required?

 Yes.
-If you wish to provide additional materials in formats not supported by our online submission, please email these directly to [email protected] with a subject line that includes— Supplemental RISE Application Material: Last Name, First Name.
+If you wish to provide additional materials in formats not supported by our online submission, please email these directly to [email protected] with a subject line that includes— Supplemental IDP Application Material: Last Name, First Name.

-What is RISE’s policy on IRB approval?
+What is the Program’s policy on IRB approval?

 Selection

-How will my RISE application be assessed?
+How will my Innovator Development Program application be assessed?

 All applications will be assessed using the RISE Health Science Education Innovation Application Development Rubric.
 Interviewers will use the RISE Health Science Education Innovation Competency Development Rubric to assess interviewees.